You Must Go Where the Iron Crosses Grow

 |Knispel could look as heroic as anyone - when he wanted to.
 He didn't want to very often.|

-Kurt Knispel was born in the heavily German Sudetenland (Zlaté Hory (Zuckmantel)) region of Czechoslovakia.
-This basically was a lost part of Germany after World War I, and folks there had a somewhat confused or murky status.
-Many considered them entirely German despite their nationality, and truth be told, they often acted like it.
-Knispel was a common fellow who followed his father, which was customary, into the automotive manufacturing trade.
-After its long status as part of Czechoslovakia, the region reverted to Germany again after the Munich agreement of 1938.
-At first this didn't affect Knispel, who continued with his attempts to work in an auto factory.
+At first, this didn't affect Knispel, who continued with his attempts to work in an auto factory.
 Upon completing his apprenticeship, though, Knispel applied to join the armored forces of the German Heer.
 It was not a time for normal trades, and Knispel likely was just one step ahead of the draft board anyway.
 He chose tanks, perhaps because of his training in motor vehicles.
-Knowing how engines worked and so forth certainly would come in handy in the armoured service.
+Knowing how engines worked and so forth certainly would come in handy in the armored service.

 |That is Knispel (right) with his tank commander Hans Fendsack.
 Fendsack fell in Normandy.
 Obviously, they were great friends, a friendship forged in blood and steel.|

 |You can tell that when Knispel meant business, he meant business.|